ku-air/Contrast-CAT/README.md

 ## 🚀 Running Contrast-CAT

 ### Acknowledgments
-This project partially uses code from the following open-source project in implementing the baseline method:
+This project incorporates portions of code from the following open-source project as part of the implementation of baseline methods:
 - [AttCAT: Explaining Transformers via Attentive Class Activation Tokens](https://github.com/qiangyao1988/AttCAT) by Yao Qiang et al.

 To use Contrast-CAT and other attribution methods, follow the steps below.